Application performance monitoring tools and metrics quiz How data from APM tools helps businesses improve CX

 Differences in speed and efficiency

 Network load balancing and application load balancing each have advantages, depending on the type of internet service required.
 Network, or Layer 4, load balancers can provide faster responses, as they forward requests without examining them.
-Application, or Layer 7, load balancers can provide greater overall efficiency, as they can send requests where they are most efficiently handled.
+Application, or Layer 7, load balancers offer greater overall efficiency because they send requests where they are most efficiently handled.

 Next Steps